boocs/ue4-intellisense-fixes/README.md

 **Note:** Check out the Running section of the Readme to take advantage of the smaller Tag Parser cache

 ---
+## 3.7.2 Feb 15, 2023
+- Only force show logs when there's an error
+- More gentle log message if not Unreal project

 ## 3.7.1 Jan 19, 2023
 - Fixed errant return, in intellisense fix, that caused intellisenseMode to only set after VSCode restart